jayashankar05/jayashankar05/README.md

 ## 📌 About Me

 Hello!
 I'm **Jayashankar Kompala**, an enthusiastic **IoT & Embedded Systems Developer** with a passion for creating intelligent hardware solutions.
-Currently pursuing **B.Tech in Electronics and Communication Engineering**, I'm a fresher diving deep into the world of microcontrollers, sensors, and IoT applications.and uart communication between the aurduino and bluetooth devices
+Currently pursuing **B.Tech in Electronics and Communication Engineering**, I'm a fresher diving deep into the world of microcontrollers, sensors, and IoT applications.

 🎯 **What I'm passionate about:**
 - 🤖 Building IoT applications with Arduino and embedded systems